 Scored using a portfolio’s annualized return and three risk-adjusted ratios: the Sharpe, Roy’s Safety First, and the Sortino (relative to those of the simple benchmark portfolio).
 If a portfolio matches rather than outperforms the benchmark, it will get a pass, at 65%.
 The higher the score, the better.

 Scored on three downside measures of risk: maximum drawdown, downside risk, and downside capture (relative to those of the simple benchmark portfolio).
 If a portfolio matches rather than outperforms the benchmark, it will get a pass, at 65%.
 The higher the score, the better.

 An evaluation based on a portfolio’s weighted average management expense ratio (MER).
 Calculated assuming a maximum possible portfolio MER of 3%.
 The higher the score, the better.

 The score is calculated using a maximum dividend/distribution yield of 5%, i.e., a portfolio yield of 5% will receive a maximum score of 100%.
 A higher score suits someone who is reliant on income from their portfolio.
 Given the prospect's objective, they can choose to exclude income from the overall score.

-Scored using a portfolio’s average pairwise correlation and four dimensions of diversification a) asset class, b) regional stock markets, c) global business sectors, d) macroeconomic factors.
+Scored using a portfolio’s weighted average pairwise correlation, diversification across regional stock markets, global business sectors, and macroeconomic factors.
 A higher score means that a portfolio’s risk exposures are more spread out, and hence better.